JasonWilliams88/Pewlett-Hackard-Analysis/README.md

 ![](https://github.com/JasonWilliams88/Pewlett-Hackard-Analysis/blob/main/Retiring_titles.png)

-### Major take aways
+### Major Points

 - Only 2 managers were in the list of titles.
-- The low amount of assistant engineers and staff compared to the senior positions leads me to believe that upperward mobility is good at PH.
+- The low amount of assistant engineers and staff compared to the senior positions leads me to believe that upward mobility is good at PH.
 - With 1550 current employees within retirement age.
-- The titles listed seem generalised. hard to get a real look into what talent might be leaving
+- The titles listed seem generalized. hard to get a real look into what talent might be leaving.

 ## Summary

 - The disparity of managers might be from the way titles are handles at PH.
-A senior engineer might also manage a team. talking with the company to get a breakdown of sub titles will need to occur.
+A senior engineer might also manage a team. talking with the company to get a breakdown of subtitles will need to occur.
 This would also help with the generic titles.

-- With 1550 employees within retirement age it both tells us we have plenty of experince to pull from for the mentorship program.
-It also tells us that we're an older company. hiring more new young employees might be somthing to consider
+- With 1550 employees within retirement age it both tells us we have plenty of experience to pull from for the mentorship program.
+It also tells us that we're an older company. hiring more new young employees might be something to consider.

 ### Additional queries

-- A search with older and younger time points to find a better list of managers
+- A search with older and younger time points to find a better list of managers.
-- A list of new employees can be generated and paired with the mentors
+- A list of new employees can be generated and paired with the mentors.